alaminzju/POWSC/README.md

 <center> <h2> POWSC: A computational tool for power analysis in scRNA-seq </h2> </center>

 -------------------
 **POWSC** is a R package designed for scRNA-seq with a wild range of usage.
 It can play three roles: **_parameter estimator_**, **_data simulator_**, and **_power assessor_**.
-As the parameter estimator, POWSC accurately captures the key characters (`Fig.B`) for any specific cell type from a given real expression data (`Fig.A`).
+As the parameter estimator, POWSC accurately captures the characterized parameters (`Fig.B`) for any specific cell type from a given real expression data (`Fig.A`).
 As the data simulator, POWSC generates sythetic data (`Fig.C`) based on a rigorous simulation mechanism incluidng zero expression values.
-As the power assessor, POWSC performs comprehensive power analysis and reports the stratified targeted power (`Fig.D`) for two forms of DE genes.
+As the power assessor, POWSC performs comprehensive power analysis and reports the stratified targeted powers (`Fig.D`) for two forms of DE genes.
 A schemetic overview of the aglorithm is shown in (`Fig.E`).
-All the copyrights are explaned by Kenong Su <kenong.su@emroy.edu> and Dr. Wu's lab <http://www.haowulab.org>.
+All the copyrights are explaned by Kenong Su <kenong.su@emory.edu> and Dr. Wu's lab <http://www.haowulab.org>.
 ![workflow](/assets/workflow.png)

 ### 1. Software Installation
 ```
 library(devtools)
 install_github("suke18/POWSC")
-R CMD INSTALL POWSC_0.1.0.tar.gz
+R CMD INSTALL POWSC_0.1.0.tar.gz # Alternatively, use this command line in the terminal.
 ```

 ### 2. Code Snippets